-As of December 31, 2023, construction in progress included approximately \$709,000 of costs related to a lobby renovation project.
-The YMCA has contracts related to this project amounting to approximately \$645,000.
-As of December 31, 2023, the YMCA has incurred approximately \$613,000 of this total.
+As of December 31, 2024, construction in progress included costs primarily related to playground and locker room renovation projects.
+The YMCA has contracts related to the locker room renovation project amounting to approximately \$1,006,000.
+As of December 31, 2024, the YMCA has incurred approximately \$177,000 of this total.
+Additionally, subsequent to December 31, 2024, the YMCA entered into additional construction contracts amounting to approximately \$378,000.